EzriCare Artificial Tears Lawsuit | Compensation Options

 Global Pharma Healthcare Private Limited manufactures EzriCare Artificial Tears and Delsam Pharma’s Artificial Tears in India.
 Aru Pharma Inc. formulated, designed, and imported these eye drops into the US.
 EzriCare, LLC, created their labels and marketed them throughout the country.

-EzriCare Artificial Tears Lawsuit
+Ezricare Artificial Tears Lawsuit

 EzriCare and Delsam Pharma Linked to Bacterial Infection